ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 We do not follow a complicated approach for this topic.
 When a key-value pair is chosen from the three versions to be present in the result it takes all its metadata with it.

 In case that the values of some keys are equal, the `our` version wins and consequently the metadata of the `our` version is used.
-The goal of this is to preserve a user's personal notes for a key.
+The reason for this is that users might have used the metadata for personal comments.

 We set up some keys: